Ben Gibson (soccer, born 2003)

-Ben Gibson (born 14 July 2003) is an Australian professional soccer player who plays as forward for Newcastle Jets.
+Ben Gibson (born 14 July 2003) is an Australian professional soccer player who plays as striker for Macarthur FC.

 Career

-Gibson joined Newcastle Jets from NPL NSW side APIA Leichhardt ahead of the 2024–25 A-League Men season after finishing third in the 2024 NPL NSW Golden Boot race, one goal off top spot.
+Gibson joined Newcastle Jets from NPL NSW side APIA Leichhardt ahead of the 2024–25 season after finishing third in the 2024 NPL NSW Golden Boot race, one goal off top spot.

-On 4 October 2025 he scored in extra time of the Australia Cup Final at Lakeside Stadium, Melbourne, sealing a 3–1 win over Heidelberg United to deliver the Jets’ first Australia Cup title.
+On 4 October 2025 he scored in extra time of the Australia Cup final at Lakeside Stadium, Melbourne, sealing a 3–1 win over Heidelberg United to deliver the Jets’ first Australia Cup title.